oppia/oppia-web-developer-docs/Tutorial:-Learn-How-to-Write-and-Test-a-Non-Trivial-Beam-Job.md

 Congratulations!
 You've written a Beam job that validates the consistency between `TopicModel` and `TopicSummaryModel`.
 You have also learned how to test your job with various scenarios to ensure its correctness.

-For further reading and more complex scenarios, refer to the Apache Beam documentation and Oppia's developer guides.
+For further reading and more complex scenarios, refer to the [Apache Beam documentation](https://beam.apache.org/documentation/) and [Oppia's developer guides](https://github.com/oppia/oppia/wiki).

 ### Additional Steps for Production Deployment

-If you want to run and deploy this job in production, there are additional steps to follow.
+> **Note:** If you want to get this job run and deployed in production, there are additional steps to follow.
 These steps ensure that your job runs smoothly in a live environment and produces the expected results.

 Before a job can be run and deployed in production, it must first be tested on the Oppia backup server.
 Here are the requirements for a job to be considered "fully tested":